-Te Mata Park is a favourite of young and old, locals and out-of-town visitors, serious fitness enthusiasts and those who enjoy less strenuous walks and outings – more than 200,000 people visit the Park every year.
+Te Mata Park is a favourite of young and old, locals and out-of-town visitors, serious fitness enthusiasts and those who enjoy less strenuous walks and outings – nearly 1 million people visit the Park every year.
 The Main Gates to Te Mata Park are located on Te Mata Peak Road, Havelock North and all visitors are able to drive to the summit of Te Mata Peak.
 There is also a pedestrian entrance to the Park at the end of Tauroa Road, Havelock North.

 [Driving directions from Havelock North]